ffangsong/Sentence_Embedding_for_Ranking/README.md

 ## Embedding Model Details
-Two models can be trained to learn doc embeddings.
+For emebedding model, we used transfer learning to leverage the linguistic information learned by pretrained models:
 * The first model leverages pretrained word embedding.
-The word embeddings were them fed into a LSTM layer to capture the long term dependency of the words and thus richer semantic informations.
+The word embeddings were them fed into a LSTM layer to capture the contexual information and thus obtain a  richer semantic represtion.
-* The second model start with a Bert layer initialized with the pre-trained weights , followed by a pool layer and  and a drop out layey.
-During training, the Bert model was fine-tuned for the special input corpus.
+* The second model start with a BERT layer initialized with the pre-trained weights , followed by a pool layer.
+During training, the BERT model was fine-tuned for the special corpus.

 ## Train model
 * To train the word2vec_LSTM model, please download Google's pretrained model [here](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz) and put in the ```docs/pretrained``` folder.
 To start training: